 The bone looks great, but since the lesion in the initial periapical radiograph didn’t look as large as in the CBCT, the patient wanted to see the 3D version.
 So, we decided to compare apples to apples and take another CBCT at her recall visit and this is what we saw…

 That bone is back, baby!!
-Remember, it always goes back to those TWO cardinal rules: you have to find all your canals, and get to the end of every canal.
+Remember, it always goes back to those TWO cardinal rules of endodontics: 1.
+Find all your canals, and 2.
+Get to the end of every canal.
 Otherwise, your stuff just isn’t going to work.

 Let’s look at those images side by side!